88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fr_185"></a>[LXI](#fn_185).

-1. In Kung Fû we have the (two) weak lines in the innermost part (of the figure), and strong lines occupying the central places (in the trigrams).
+1. In [**Zhōng Fú ䷼**](e4b8ade5ad9azhongfu.md) we have the (two) weak lines in the innermost part (of the figure), and strong lines occupying the central places (in the trigrams).
 (We have the attributes) of pleased satisfaction and flexible penetration.
 Sincerity (thus symbolled) will transform a country.

-2. 'Pigs and fish (are moved), and there will be good fortune:'--sincerity reaches to (and affects even) pigs and fishes.
+2. 'Pigs and fish (are moved), and there will be good fortune:' -- sincerity reaches to (and affects even) pigs and fishes.

-'There will be advantage in crossing the great stream:'--(we see in the figure) one riding on (the emblem of) wood, which forms an empty boat.
+'There will be advantage in crossing the great stream:' -- (we see in the figure) one riding on (the emblem of) wood, which forms an empty boat.

-3. In (the exercise of the virtue denoted by) Kung Fû, (it is said that) 'there will be advantage in being firm and correct:'--in that virtue indeed we have the response (of man) to Heaven.
+3. In (the exercise of the virtue denoted by) [**Zhōng Fú ䷼**](e4b8ade5ad9azhongfu.md), (it is said that) 'there will be advantage in being firm and correct:' -- in that virtue indeed we have the response (of man) to Heaven.

 ###### p.
 264

 <a name="fr_186"></a>[LXII](#fn_186).

-1. In Hsiâo Kwo (we see) the small (lines) exceeding the others, and (giving the intimation of) progress and attainment.
+1. In [**Xiǎo Guò ䷽**](e5b08fe8bf87xiaoguo.md) (we see) the small (lines) exceeding the others, and (giving the intimation of) progress and attainment.

-2. Such 'exceeding, in order to its being advantageous, must be associated with firmness and correctness:'--that is, it must take place (only) according to (the requirements of) the time.
+2. Such 'exceeding, in order to its being advantageous, must be associated with firmness and correctness:' -- that is, it must take place (only) according to (the requirements of) the time.

 3. The weak (lines) are in the central places, and hence (it is said that what the name denotes) may be done in small affairs, and there will be good fortune.

 4. Of the strong (lines one) is not in its proper place, and (the other) is not central, hence it is said that (what the name denotes) 'should not be done in great affairs.'

-5. (In the hexagram) we have 'the symbol of a bird on the wing, and of the notes that come down from such a bird, for which it is better to descend than to ascend, thereby leading to great good fortune:'--to ascend is contrary to what is reasonable in the case, while to descend is natural and right.
+5. (In the hexagram) we have 'the symbol of a bird on the wing, and of the notes that come down from such a bird, for which it is better to descend than to ascend, thereby leading to great good fortune:' -- to ascend is contrary to what is reasonable in the case, while to descend is natural and right.

 ###### p.
 265

 <a name="fr_187"></a>[LXIII](#fn_187).

-1. 'Kî Žî intimates progress and success:'--in small matters, that is, there will be that progress and success.
+1. '[**Jì Jì ䷾**](e697a2e6b58ejiji.md) intimates progress and success:' -- in small matters, that is, there will be that progress and success.

-2. 'There will be advantage in being firm and correct:'--the strong and weak (lines) are correctly arranged, each in its appropriate place.
+2. 'There will be advantage in being firm and correct:' -- the strong and weak (lines) are correctly arranged, each in its appropriate place.

-3. 'There has been good fortune in the beginning:--the weak (second line) is in the centre.
+3. 'There has been good fortune in the beginning: -- the weak (second line) is in the centre.

-4. 'In the end' there is a cessation (of effort), and 'disorder arises:'--the course (that led to rule and order) is (now) exhausted.
+4. 'In the end' there is a cessation (of effort), and 'disorder arises:' -- the course (that led to rule and order) is (now) exhausted.

 <a name="fr_188"></a>[LXIV](#fn_188).

-1. 'Wei Žî intimates progress and success (in the circumstances which it implies):'--the weak (fifth) line is in the centre.
+1. '[**Wèi Jì ䷿**](e69caae6b58eweiji.md) intimates progress and success (in the circumstances which it implies):'--the weak (fifth) line is in the centre.

-2. 'The young fox has nearly crossed the stream:'--but he has not yet escaped from the midst (of the danger and calamity).
+2. 'The young fox has nearly crossed the stream:' -- but he has not yet escaped from the midst (of the danger and calamity).

 ###### p.
 266